slutzo/saucepan/README.md

 Depending on your ALU's firmware version, the ALU interface may only display a single level of your file system hierarchy.
 So a UCE located in "Maze/Digging" will show up under "Maze".

-You can find the catver.ini files for mame2003, mame2003plus, and mame2010 in the saucepan's defaults directory.
+You can find the catver.ini files for mame2003, mame2003plus, mame2010, and fbneo in saucepan's defaults directory.
 Note that these are not verbatim copies of catver.ini; some minor modifications have been made to work around bugs with certain directory names.
 Feel free to modify them to suit your preferences.